Arrive Casablanca, Morocco

 Journey overland to Ouarzazate, once a stopping point for African traders travelling to the cities of Morocco and Europe.
 En route, absorb views of the High Atlas’ southern slopes, intersecting the Dades Valley’s flourishing crops, irrigation canals and palm trees.
 Travel along the “Road of a Thousand Kasbahs” and make a stop to visit an amazing, small private museum that houses exhibits showcasing local art, culture and history, before proceeding to Ouarzazate and your delightful oasis of a hotel.

 Begin the day by exploring Ouarzazate, a city originally built as a French garrison in the 1920s.
 Today, the city is a regional trade center, known for its pottery and carpets.
 See the Taourirt Kasbah, which now consists of simple clay houses and crenellated towers that are beautifully decorated with geometric motifs.
 Continue to elaborate Aït Benhaddou, a UNESCO World Heritage Site and home of the region’s most exotic kasbahs, some of which have been featured in famous films, including Lawrence of Arabia and Gladiator.

 Ouarzazate | Crossing the High Atlas Mountains

 Journey over the High Atlas Mountains, observing everyday life in remote rural towns, to the fascinating “Red City” of Marrakech, where you settle into your luxurious hotel.
-Enjoy a Chef’s Table experience tonight at the hotel restaurant, when you meet with the chef to discuss the nuances and secrets of Moroccan cuisine.
+Tonight, dine at your hotel.

 Marrakech | Exploring the Red City